 Invest in professional development

 Providing opportunities for learning can keep employees motivated and poised for future growth opportunities.
-This is important — lacking career development is a key driver of employee attrition.
+This is important — a lack of career development is a key driver of employee attrition.

 If employees don’t see you investing in their future with you, they’ll begin looking elsewhere.
 On the other hand, better-trained employees are not only more likely to stick around but they’ll also be better equipped to contribute.
 Consider offering opportunities for job-specific and industry training, as well as furthered education and tuition reimbursement.